 Technical Assistance

-Under Chapter 5 of the Administrative Code, the City Administrator shall provide administrative and clerical support for the Advisory Committee, and the Controller’s Office shall provide technical support and policy analysis for the Advisory Committee upon request.
+Under Chapter 5 of the Administrative Code, DPH shall provide administrative and clerical support for the Advisory Committee, and the Controller’s Office shall provide technical support and policy analysis for the Advisory Committee upon request.
 All City officials and agencies shall cooperate with the Advisory Committee in the performance of its functions.

 Order of Business